transmute-industries/respec-github-pages/README.md

 #### How do I make a new specification?

-Just fork this repository and follow the instructions for using [GitHub Pages](https://guides.github.com/features/pages/).
+Follow the default github instructions for [creating-a-repository-from-a-template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

 #### Do I need to build anything?